isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-time-forgotten-trades.md

 #### **Street Barbers**

-<i>History</i><br>Street barbers gained popularity after the 1911 Chinese Revolution, when Chinese immigrants who arrived in Singapore lopped off their braided “pigtails” (which had been a symbol of repression during the Qing Dynasty).
+**History**<br>Street barbers gained popularity after the 1911 Chinese Revolution, when Chinese immigrants who arrived in Singapore lopped off their braided “pigtails” (which had been a symbol of repression during the Qing Dynasty).
 Many barbers were self-taught, while some apprenticed at barber shops.
 The profession was equally represented by the Chinese, Malay and Indian races.

-<i>Job Scope</i><br>Operating along five-foot-ways or in roadside makeshift tents, street barbers offered haircuts, shaving, ear wax removal, nose-hair trimming, and scalp, face and shoulder massages.
+**Job Scope**<br>Operating along five-foot-ways or in roadside makeshift tents, street barbers offered haircuts, shaving, ear wax removal, nose-hair trimming, and scalp, face and shoulder massages.

 Barbers worked from around eight in the morning to dusk, charging about 50 cents for a haircut in the 1960s, and raising their prices during the Chinese New year season to cater to increased demand.
 Some made house calls to shave the heads of babies or to provide haircuts for the elderly and infirmed.

-<i>Tools of the Trade</i><br>A street barber’s equipment usually included one to three barber chairs, several pairs of scissors, manual clippers, combs, brushes, razor blades, powder puffs and a mirror.
+**Tools of the Trade**<br>A street barber’s equipment usually included one to three barber chairs, several pairs of scissors, manual clippers, combs, brushes, razor blades, powder puffs and a mirror.

-<i>Then and Now</i><br>Street barbers once operated along the aptly named Barber Street, between Jalan Sultan and Aliwal Street and at the cobbled lane between Jalan Sultan and North Bridge Road.
+**Then and Now**<br>Street barbers once operated along the aptly named Barber Street, between Jalan Sultan and Aliwal Street and at the cobbled lane between Jalan Sultan and North Bridge Road.
 They were also found in Chinatown, Serangoon Road and Tanjong Pagar.

 With the erection of high-rise flats in the 1960s, barbers plied their trade along the corridors of housing estates.
 Today, however, they operate out of air-conditioned shops found in virtually every neighbourhood, with modern equipment such as electric clippers and shavers.
 What has survived is the unique icon denoting these neighbourhood barbers — the barber’s pole, with its spinning helix of tri-coloured red, white and blue stripes.[^15]